gihanadnivak/PAF-group-project/README.md

 # PAF-group-project
-"Electro Grid Electricity" Management System
-Function- Payment Managment
+"Electro Grid Electricity" Management System / Function- Payment Managment

-#All the diagrams and screenshots of CRUD Operations & Database are also included in here.
+#All the Diagrams and screenshots of CRUD Operations & Database (Included in img folder) are also included in here.